 Hochul tells her cabinet to moderate spending, amidst economic uncertainty

-New York Governor Kathy Hochul said she’s told her cabinet they might have to be careful about state spending next year, as inflation continues to rise and Wall Street drops.
+New York Governor Kathy Hochul says she’s told her cabinet they might have to be careful about state spending next year, as inflation continues to rise and Wall Street drops.

 “We talked about moderating expectations,” Hochul said.

-Just a few short months ago, New York was flush with cash from federal COVID-19 relief packages.
-But Hochul said the cost of everything has gone up, and Wall Street, which provides 18% of the state’s total revenues, has gone down, and those trends are likely to continue for a while.
+Just a few shorts months ago, New York was flush with cash from federal COVID-19 relief packages.
+But Hochul says the cost of everything has gone up, and Wall Street, which provides 18% of the state’s total revenues, has gone down, and those trends are likely to continue for awhile.

-She said she does not have plans to re-impose a hiring freeze at this time, and there are 15,000 positions in state government that are vacant and need to be filled.
+She says she does not have plans to re-impose a hiring freeze at this time.
+She says there are 15,000 positions in state government that are vacant and need to be filled.

-The governor’s comments come as the State Comptroller, Tom DiNapoli, issued a new report on the $8.1 billion that the state owes the federal government in loans that paid for unemployment insurance benefits to New Yorkers during the height of the pandemic.
+The governor’s comments come as the State Comptroller, Tom DiNapoli issues a new report on the over $8 billion dollars ($8.1) that the state owes the federal government in loans that paid for unemployment insurance benefits to New Yorkers during the height of the pandemic.
 The state’s debt is second only to California, and New York is one of only seven states that still owes the federal government money.
-The Comptroller warned that if New York doesn’t make a substantial payment soon, interest costs will mount and could impede the state’s “employment recovery amid growing economic uncertainty.”
-DiNapoli said tax bills will rise for the state’s businesses, who will have to help pay off the debt.
+The Comptroller warns that if New York doesn’t make a substantial payment soon, interest costs will mount and could impede the state’s “employment recovery amid growing economic uncertainty”.
+DiNapoli says tax bills will rise for the state’s businesses, who will have to help pay off the debt.

-“These were tougher challenges than we’ve ever seen before, so the size of it is more significant,” Mujica said.
+“These were tougher challenges than we’ve ever seen before so the size of it is more significant,” said Mujica.
 “It will be stretched out over many years.”

-Business groups, including Upstate United, said the state received billions of dollars in COVID relief grants, and should not be passing costs down to local companies.
+Business groups, including Upstate United, say the state received billions of dollars in COVID relief grants, and should not be passing costs down to local companies.

-“Millions of families who are already being squeezed by historic inflation rates will ultimately pick up the tab for New York's remaining $8.1 billion debt to Washington,” said Justin Wilcox, Upstate United's executive director, in a statement.
+“Millions of families who are already being squeezed by historic inflation rates will ultimately pick up the tab for New York's remaining $8.1 billion debt to Washington,” said the groups Justin Wilcox, in a statement.

 Mujica left the door open to using state monies to pay back some of the debt in the future, if there are revenues available.

-Hochul said there are some steps state government is taking to help New Yorkers struggling with higher costs.
-She said the state’s share of gasoline taxes have been suspended until 2023.
+Hochul says there are some steps state government is taking to help New Yorkers struggling with higher costs.
+She says the state’s share of the gasoline taxes have been suspended until 2023.
 So far, though, that has not resulted in lower costs at the pump.